Guitar World: 20th century

 Stanley Harris, a New York magazine publisher, launched Guitar World magazine in July 1980.
 The magazine's debut issue featured bluesman Johnny Winter on the cover and included pieces on the Allman Brothers Band, George Thorogood and pedal steel guitars.
-Guitar Worlds debut issue was only 82 pages, had a very small staff and budget and was not published on a monthly schedule for about the first 12 years of its publication.
+Guitar Worlds debut issue was only 82 pages, had a very small staff and budget, and was not published on a regular monthly schedule for about the first 12 years of its publication.

-By 1984, GW began to multiply with spinoffs and offshoots becoming a large part of its focus as ownership looked to expand its reach into other markets and demographics.
+By 1984, GW began to grow, as ownership looked to expand into other markets and demographics.
 The same year, Guitar Heroes, a one-shot guide to more than 100 of the greatest guitar players of all time, was published.
-In early 1992, the idea was revived as the semiannual Guitar World Legends, but with one major change: each issue was conceived as a tribute to an artist or genre, and included past GW interviews, lessons, equipment guides, rare photos and more.
+In early 1992, this idea was revived as the semiannual Guitar World Legends, but with each issue conceived as a tribute to an artist or genre.
 As former editor-in-chief Brad Tolinski wrote in the magazine's 40th-anniversary issue, "It was a decent start, but the design and editorial content was still a bit lackluster.
 If you compared it to an amp, GWs first few issues were a sturdy 40-watt tweed combo, when what Harris really wanted was a row of 100-watt Marshalls."

-Dennis Page, an advertising rep enlisted to handle the business end of the new magazine, hired a new editor-in-chief, Noe Goldwasser, also known as Noe Gold; Gold had his ear to the metal underground, printing the first of many cover stories with Eddie Van Halen.
+Dennis Page, an advertising rep, hired a new editor-in-chief, Noe Goldwasser, also known as Noe Gold; Gold made inroads with metal music fans, printing the first of many cover stories with Eddie Van Halen.
 He edited several landmark issues in the magazine's first decade, including GWs fifth anniversary issue in 1985, which featured a cover-to-cover celebration of Jimi Hendrix; and a July 1986 tribute to Led Zeppelin's Jimmy Page, featuring a 15-page interview with the reclusive legend, along with early note-for-note transcriptions of Page solos to Stairway to Heaven and Rock and Roll.